-Prerequisite: permission of the department A course designed to encourage the student to do independent work in a particular area of history.
+Prerequisite: permission of the department

+A course designed to encourage the student to do independent work in a particular area of history.
 The outline is worked out by the student(s) and professor involved.

 Departmental approval is required before registering.
-(Also listed as a women-emphasis course)
+(Also listed under Women's Studies)